binipringle/property/_texts/1-outlinefirstdraft.md

 **Marketable Title**

 Even if not expressed in purchase contract, every purchase contract contains an implied covenant that the seller will deliver marketable title at the closing, unless the parties agree to a different title standard.
 Marketable title is title reasonably free from doubt that the seller owns the estate he is selling and there are no encumbrances on the property.
-A title is doubtful and unmarketable if it exposes the party holding it to the hazard of litigation

-If a title problem is discovered shortly before closing, the seller has a reasonable time to cure it unless the contract stipulates that time is of the essence, and then the failure to act within the required time is a breach of contract

-As a general rule, existence of private encumbrances in property such as an easement or restrictive covenant makes title unmarketable; existence of governmental restrictions (e.g., zoning regulations), does not.

-A seller’s failure to clear up violations of either private or governmental restrictions by the date of closing would also mean a failure to deliver marketable title.
+A title is doubtful and unmarketable if it exposes the party holding it to the hazard of litigation.
+If a title problem is discovered shortly before closing, the seller has a reasonable time to cure it unless the contract stipulates that time is of the essence, and then the failure to act within the required time is a breach of contract.
+Title is made unmarketable by private encumbrances such as an easement or restrictive covenant.
+Existence of governmental restrictions (e.g., zoning regulations), does not make a title unmarketable.
+A seller’s failure to clear up violations of either private or governmental restrictions by the date of closing would also mean a failure to deliver marketable title. *Is there a typo in the last sentence?*

+**Marketable title is distinct from market value**.
+For example, the presence of hazardous waste on a property (which might impair the market value of the property) does not make title unmarketable.
+Obligation to deliver marketable title concerns title to property, not physical condition of property.

+Once a buyer accepts the deed at closing, generally she can no longer sue to enforce any obligations imposed on the seller by the contract of sale, including the seller’s (express or implied) promise to deliver marketable title.
+Unless the parties agree otherwise, all rights under the contract of sale are extinguished or “merged” into the deed.

+---

+**Encumbrances of record**
-**Encumbrances of record that a reasonable buyer ordinarily would object to are mortgages, liens, easements, and restrictive covenants.**

-Buyer can agree in contract to accept “all restrictions...of record” which means they agree to accept a violation of an encumbrance.
-Violation of restriction exposes “party holding [title to property subject to] it to the hazard of litigation and make[s] such title doubtful and unmarketable”
+Encumbrances of record that a reasonable buyer ordinarily would object to are mortgages, liens, easements, and restrictive covenants.
+A buyer can agree in contract to accept “all restrictions...of record” which means they agree to accept a violation of an encumbrance.
+Violation of restriction exposes “party holding [title to property subject to] it to the hazard of litigation and make[s] such title doubtful and unmarketable."
 Although mere existence of zoning ordinances and similar public regulatory laws does not make title unmarketable, if property under contract violates a public restriction, most courts hold that title is unmarketable.

-*Lohmeyer v.
-Bower* (Sup Ct Kansas 1951), holding: Violation of private restriction and government ordinance exposes the party holding property to the hazard of litigation and makes such title doubtful and unmarketable.
+In *Lohmeyer v.
+Bower* (Sup Ct Kansas 1951), the court held that violation of private restriction and government ordinance exposes the party holding property to the hazard of litigation and makes such title doubtful and unmarketable.
 [This is so even though] the contract provides the conveyance was to be made “subject to all restrictions and easements of record” because here it is the property’s violation of the private restriction imposed that renders the title unmarketable.

-NOTE: once a buyer accepts the deed at closing, generally she can no longer sue to enforce any obligations imposed on the seller by the contract of sale, including the seller’s (express or implied) promise to deliver marketable title.
-Unless the parties agree otherwise, all rights under the contract of sale are extinguished or “merged” into the deed.
+---

 **Merger doctrine**

-Deed is final agreement between buyer and seller concerning seller’s delivery of title and all prior terms between buyer and seller, whether written or oral, are extinguished, that is, they merge into the deed, and are unenforceable.
-Merger doctrine is harsh rule of law but all agreements in contract of sale relating to title must be incorporated into deed before parties tender or accept it.

-Merger doctrine has 4 exceptions: (1) mutual mistake in drafting final documents; (2) ambiguity in final documents; (3) existence of rights collateral to conveyance of title (i.e., not related to title, such as removing items stored on property); and (4) fraud in transaction.
+A deed is a final agreement between buyer and seller concerning seller’s delivery of title and all prior terms between buyer and seller, whether written or oral, are extinguished, that is, they merge into the deed, and are unenforceable.
+Merger doctrine is a harsh rule of law but all agreements in contract of sale relating to title must be incorporated into deed before parties tender or accept it.
+The merger doctrine has four exceptions: (1) mutual mistake in drafting final documents; (2) ambiguity in final documents; (3) existence of rights collateral to conveyance of title (i.e., not related to title, such as removing items stored on property); and (4) fraud in transaction.

-NOTE: Obligation to deliver marketable title concerns title to property, not physical condition of property.

-**Marketable title is distinct from market value**.
-Example: the presence of hazardous waste on property (which might impair the market value of the property] does not make title unmarketable.
+---

 **Application**